econdojo/game/src/lec5.md

 ---

-## The Axioms of Rational Choice
+## Axioms of Rational Choice

 To predict behavior in strategic situations, we need rules governing preferences.
-Expected Utility Theory rests on **four key axioms**:
+Expected utility theory rests on **four key axioms**:

 1. **Completeness**: For any two outcomes, you can state a preference
 2. **Transitivity**: Preferences are logically consistent